Your Updated Guide to US National Park Fee-Free Days in 2026: What’s New and What’s Gone

 photo, trail through a red rock canyon

-America’s federally-managed parks are a national treasure.
+America’s federally managed parks are a national treasure.
 The National Park Service charges reasonable entrance fees to the parks.
 For example, admission is just $35 to Grand Canyon National Park for seven days for a carload of people.
-Plus, you can bring food to grill and marshmallows to roast for memorable outdoor meals!
+Plus, you can bring food to grill and marshmallows to roast for memorable outdoor meals.

 Even better than cheap is free.

-Each year, America’s national parks offer free admission to fourth graders and members of the military including veterans and Gold Star families.
-And on select national park free days sprinkled throughout the year, everyone gets in for free.
-Now, that’s a deal!
+Each year, America’s national parks offer free admission to fourth graders and members of the military, including veterans and Gold Star families.

-National Park Free Days in 2023
+10 National Park Free Days in 2026

-• Veterans Day – Saturday, Nov.
-11, 2023
+• Veterans Day (November 11, 2026)

 Grand Canyon